-The acts of a student that causes harm to another, either voluntarily or involuntarily on campus, the father, mother and/or guardian must assume what is established in article 69 of the Code of Children and Adolescents (Law 136-03): Article 69 of the Code of Children and Adolescents (Law 136-03): "The father and mother, while exercising parental authority shall be presumed jointly and severally liable for the damages caused by their minor children who live with them.
+The acts of a student that causes harm to another, either voluntarily or involuntarily on campus, the father, mother and/or guardian must assume what is established in article 69 of the Code of Children and Adolescents (Law 136-03): "The father and mother, while exercising parental authority shall be presumed jointly and severally liable for the damages caused by their minor children who live with them.
 To this end, it will suffice that the harmful act of the children constitutes the direct cause of the harm suffered by the victim, regardless of any moral assessment of the behavior of the children or the parents.
 The presumption of responsibility previously provided may only be rebutted by proof of a random accident or overwhelming force."